Skip to content

 Whitehope Law — common questions

-Whitehope Law is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
-The standard route covers about 12km with 467m of ascent and takes most walkers 3-5 hours.
-Terrain: Deep heather characterises the upper slopes — leg-tiring in summer when the stems lock around boots, and a slow grind through patches of bog underneath.
+On the OutdoorSCOT scale, Whitehope Law comes in at 3/5 — moderately challenging.
+Expect roughly 12km and 467m of ascent on the usual route — 3-5 hours for most parties.
+Ground conditions: Deep heather characterises the upper slopes — leg-tiring in summer when the stems lock around boots, and a slow grind through patches of bog underneath.

-When is the best time to climb Whitehope Law?
+What's the best month to climb Whitehope Law?

-Good signal on summit; EE reliable.
+Strong summit reception; count on EE.
 Fine Tweeddale moorland viewpoint.

 Is Whitehope Law safe in winter?